 - Real-Time Continuous Program Design: M&V will allow for proper quantification of measures the savings for which were previously based upon deemed savings and engineering judgment.
-Furthermore, the information attained will be live and continuous, and used to inform the program and its managers on a periodic basis for mid-course adjustments of savings, incentives, and overall measure strategy.
-M&V will be conducted on a sample of measures representative of the number of projects and types of technologies as well as technologies deemed to be highly uncertain as to their impact for ETIP programs. - Market animation and customer engagement (Customer facing solutions): - Use M&V findings to inform and develop case studies for program marketing purposes, rather than just for validating project level savings - Engaging customers on the "metered" performance of their energy efficiency measures in alignment with goals of the REV proceeding. - Forecasting and Load Shapes: M&V must have a concurrent role in all programs for uniformity, providing real-time impact.
-As it becomes more robust, real-time data will be used to construct factual load curves, with enough metered data to represent an accurate depiction of customer usage by measure, equipment, facility and space types, and its effect on future program incentives, or inform Company initiatives on rate design. - Adoption Curves: The natural adoption of measures by customers is pivotal information needed for the proper initiation, planning, and execution of programs.
-M&V across the different programs will be used to acquire adoption curves, giving the program insight into market transformation, and an educated measure potential assessment. - M&V Customer Integration: M&V will be used in a proactive manner to provide useful information to customers.
-The Company will utilize M&V findings to inform and develop case studies, engaging the customer on the actual performance of their installed energy-saving measures. - Customer surveys with M&V: While on site conducting M&V, the Company will utilize the opportunity to conduct surveys when possible to provide pertinent real-time insight to program managers of improvements that could be made to affect free ridership, snapback, and spillover.
+Furthermore, the information attained will be live and continuous, and used to inform the program and its managers for periodic adjustments of savings, incentives, and overall measure strategy.
+M&V will be conducted on a sample of measures representative of the number of projects and types of technologies as well as technologies deemed to be highly uncertain as to their impact for ETIP programs. - Market animation and customer engagement (customer facing solutions): - Use M&V findings to inform and develop case studies for program marketing purposes, rather than just for validating project level savings - Engaging customers on the "metered" performance of their energy efficiency measures in alignment with goals of the REV proceeding - Forecasting and Load Shapes: M&V will have a concurrent role across multiple programs for uniformity, and providing real-time impact.
+As it becomes more robust, real-time data will be used to construct load curves, with enough metered data to represent an accurate depiction of customer usage by measure, equipment, facility and space types, and its effect on future program incentives in order to help inform Company initiatives on rate design. - Adoption Curves: The natural adoption of measures by customers is pivotal information needed for the proper program initiation, planning, and execution.

+M&V across the different programs will be used to create measure adoption curves, giving the program insight into market transformation, and an educated measure potential assessment.

-- Technology Integration: M&V will allow for the integration of new emerging energy efficiency technologies and DERs through pilots and M&V specific studies.
-M&V will also allow for the authentication of deemed savings within the TRM through M&V analysis of future installs. - Focus on pilot studies to determine savings potential and inclusion in future programs will allow for: - A more robust and adaptable suite of programs in a quickly changing market - Market-based solutions to be reviewed for validity of savings and incorporated into programs - NY TRM revisions - A large majority of savings suggested by the TRM is based on data from other jurisdictions.
-M&V shall be used to garner more accurate data on TRM measures which are most prevalent or most impactful in Company programs and operate in Con Edison's territory. - New Technologies M&V will be conducted on all new technologies being considered for potential inclusion into a program.
+- M&V Customer Integration: M&V will be used in a proactive manner to provide useful information to customers.
+The Company will utilize M&V findings to inform and develop case studies, engaging the customer on the actual performance of their installed energysaving measures. - Customer surveys with M&V: While on site conducting M&V, the Company will utilize the opportunity to conduct surveys when possible to provide pertinent realtime insight to program managers of improvements that could be made to affect free ridership, snapback, and spillover. - Technology Integration: M&V will allow for the integration of new emerging energy efficiency technologies and DERs through pilots and M&V-specific studies.
+M&V will also allow for the development of improved calculations for deemed savings within the TRM. - Focus on pilot studies to determine savings potential and inclusion in future programs will allow for: - A more robust and adaptable suite of programs in a quickly changing market - Market-based solutions to be reviewed for validity of savings and incorporated into programs - NY TRM revisions - A large majority of savings suggested by the TRM are based on data from other jurisdictions.
+M&V shall be used to garner more accurate data on TRM measures which are most prevalent or most impactful in Company programs and operate in Con Edison's territory. - New Technologies: In collaboration with our Test & Learn program and Analytics efforts, EM&V is continuously monitoring industry developments and customers' applications to identify new and emerging technologies that align with program goals.
+Through a series of new pilot initiatives and associated EM&V activities, the Company intends to promote market transformation and the wider adoption of new technologies.
+All technologies and design strategies requiring a custom evaluation will be the subject of M&V until sufficient information has been gathered to inform future evaluation by either the Company's engineering staff or evaluation contractors.